SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

     2. Collecting metrics from multiple databases (Optional)

 If you want to monitor multiple databases then you can copy and paste the text from this [file](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/postgresql_annotations_kubernetes_multiple_db.txt) and create another `[[inputs.postgresql_extensible]]` section and add it in your annotations.
 This section contains only those queries which are meant to be run for each database.

 Here is an example [sample_postgresql_annotations_kubernetes_multiple_db.txt](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/sample_postgresql_annotations_kubernetes_multiple_db.txt).

-#### Step 2 Configure Logs Collection
+#### Configure Logs Collection

 This section explains the steps to collect PostgreSQL logs from a Kubernetes environment.